pulseflow/petal/README.md

 - [Jest]: our preferred JavaScript test framework.
 - [husky]: allows us to hook into git events in a convenient way.
 - [lint-staged]: allows us to write pre-commit hooks which target specific paths and run a series of commands.
+- [TypeScript ESLint]: allows us to combine the power of ESLint and Typescript.

 [eslint]: https://eslint.org/
 [typescript]: https://www.typescriptlang.org/